michael2012z/BitBible/markdown/KJV/files/Gen.md

 55. And when all the land of Egypt was famished, the people cried to Pharaoh for bread: and Pharaoh said unto all the Egyptians, Go unto Joseph; what he saith to you, do.

-56. And the famine was over all the face of the earth: And Joseph opened all the storehouses, and sold unto the Egyptians; and the famine waxed sore in the land of Egypt.all the storehouses: Heb. all wherein was
+56. And the famine was over all the face of the earth: And Joseph opened all the storehouses, and sold unto the Egyptians; and the famine waxed sore in the land of Egypt.

 57. And all countries came into Egypt to Joseph for to buy corn; because that the famine was so sore in all lands.